ezra-bible-app/node-sword-interface/README.md

 # node-sword-interface
 node-sword-interface is a [nodejs](https://nodejs.org) module that wraps the [SWORD library](http://www.crosswire.org/sword/) which gives access to bible text modules and related ressources.
-It has been created for use within the [Ezra Project](https://github.com/tobias-klein/ezra-project) bible study software, but it can also be used for any other nodejs-based software that needs to interface with the SWORD library.
-The focus of node-sword-interface is on bible modules.
-Other types of SWORD modules are currently not supported. node-sword-interface works on Linux, macOS and Windows.
+It has been created for use within the [Ezra Project](https://github.com/tobias-klein/ezra-project) bible study software, but it can also be used for any other nodejs-based software that needs to interface with the SWORD library. node-sword-interface supports bible modules and dictionary modules that are keyed with Strong's numbers. node-sword-interface works on Linux, macOS and Windows.

 ## Features